JiaruiFeng/N2GNN/README.md

 This repository is the official implementation of the N2-GNN proposed in the [[NeurIPS23]Extending the Design Space of Graph Neural Networks by Rethinking Folklore Weisfeiler-Lehman](https://arxiv.org/pdf/2306.03266.pdf) (previous named "Towards Arbitrarily Expressive GNNs in $O(n^2)$ Space by Rethinking Folklore Weisfeiler-Lehman").

 ## 🔥News
+- **2024.
+01**: Fix a bug on ZINC-full dataset.
+In the previous code, it uses the test set of ZINC-subset as the test set and casue the wrong result.
+After the correction, the final result for ZINC-full is **0.022 ± 0.002**.
+We will update the paper as soon as possible.
+Sorry for the mistake.
 - **2023.
 10**: Update code base to version 2.0.
 In version 2.0, we:
   1. Improve the implementation of N2GNN.
 The current implementation is more memory saving than the previous one.
 The detail is provided in the camera-ready version of the paper.
   2. Add experiment for [BREC dataset](https://github.com/GraphPKU/BREC).
 We achieve **new SOTA** among all GNN methods!